McGill offers many resources to help you determine your living and program expenses and how to finance your educational

 Cost of living

-Montreal is among the world's best student cities according to QS rankings.
+Montreal is among QS Best Student Cities Rankings 2022.
 It is lively, multi-cultural, affordable and safe.
 The Schulich School of Music is in the heart of downtown, part of McGill University's downtown campus.
 It's easily accessible through the Metro subway system, bike paths and on foot.